fbpx

 FAQs

-Why does Natural Lands conduct hunting?
+Why does Natural Lands practice deer management?

 First, a little background about our land stewardship philosophy.
 Our first priority is to steward the land we own with a goal of restoring habitats and fostering diverse ecosystems for plants and wildlife to thrive.
 This takes a lot of hands-on work by our team of land stewards, who are experts in their field.
 It is not a matter of passive management; without active management these properties would be dominated by invasive plants with little for native insects—the foundation of the food web on which we all depend—to eat.
 We’ve learned a lot about managing large tracts of land over the decades… in fact, we even wrote a book about it.